urbanopt/urbanopt.github.io/usage/scenarios/evcharging.md

 vehicles for free at those workplaces.

-The following graphs depict the different charging behavior and flexibility scenarios generated for the PSN site and used by the measure.
+The following graphs depict the different charging behavior and flexibility scenarios generated for the Denver district and used by the measure.
 They are disaggregated by charging station type, for home charging (Level 1 and Level 2), workplace and public charging (Level 1 and Level 2), and DC fast charging ([Pless et al. 2020](#ref1)).